Abtahi360/Environmental_Sustainability_Challenges_Driven_by-Consumer_Choices_in_Fashion/README.md

 ## **How to Cite**
 If you use this research, please cite as:
 **Islam, A., & Fardus, J. (Year).
 Environmental Sustainability Challenges Driven by Consumer Choices in Fashion.
 AIUB, Bangladesh.**

----

-Let me know if you want any modifications before uploading! 🚀